Topical Steroid Withdrawal (TSW)

 What is steroid phobia?

 You may come across the term ‘steroid phobia’.
 There are different views among doctors and patients about whether someone’s worries about using TS amount to a phobia (defined as an extreme or irrational fear of or aversion to something).
 If somebody has suffered harm from a topical steroid, it is rational to fear using TS again and this could be described as ‘steroid avoidance’.
 However, to avoid all topical steroids out of fear, in all circumstances could be considered a phobia.
-Unfortunately, concerns about using steroids are increasingly common and some people, especially children, are unnecessarily deprived of their benefit because of a fear of possible side effects including TSW.
+Concerns about using steroids are increasingly common and unfortunately some people, especially children, are unnecessarily deprived of their benefit because of a fear of possible side effects including TSW.

-Why are healthcare professionals reluctant to acknowledge TSW?
+Are healthcare professionals reluctant to diagnose TSW?

-Around 20% of all children in the UK suffer from infantile or childhood eczema.
+Around 20% of all children in the UK suffer from childhood eczema.
 Practically all will have benefitted from topical steroids at some time and most become eczema-free over time with no adverse effects.
 A relatively small number continue with eczema when they are older, and that is the natural history of eczema, not necessarily a result of topical steroids.
 Denying patients topical steroids and making people afraid of using topical steroids has the very real potential of causing more harm than good.

 No, the vast majority of doctors have no vested interest in what they prescribe.
 A very small number may own shares in pharmaceutical companies or are paid for consultancy advice.
 They are bound by tight transparency rules from the General Medical Council (GMC) and would be subject to disciplinary procedures if these rules were broken.
-They declare such interests online (see ABPI) and it should not influence their prescribing.
-UK health professionals follow evidence-based guidelines published by the National Institute for Health and Care Excellence (NICE) and Scottish Medicines Consortium (SMC) in Scotland: NICE and the SMC are meticulous about this and any financial interests of their advisors are available on their website.
+They declare such interests online (see ABPI) and these should not influence their prescribing.
+UK healthcare professionals follow evidence-based guidelines published by the National Institute for Health and Care Excellence (NICE) and Scottish Medicines Consortium (SMC) in Scotland: NICE and the SMC are meticulous about this and any financial interests of their advisors are published on their website.

 National Eczema Society exists to make life better for people with eczema and their families.
 We work with a range of organisations to achieve our aims including professional and regulatory bodies, research organisations, other charities and companies.
 While partnership working is important, we will never compromise our independence as a patient organisation, always putting people with eczema first.